discosultan/penumbra/Documentation/Api.md

 Gets or sets if the light is enabled and should be rendered.

+### IgnoredHulls

+Gets a list of hulls not participating in the light's shadow casting process.

 ### Intensity

 Gets or sets the intensity of the color applied to the final scene.
 Color will be raised to the power of intensity.